 Stereotype threat and student implicit beliefs.
-Good et al. (2003) conducted a study to identify effective methods, which would assist females, minority and low-income adolescents to overcome stereotype threat in a standardized testing environment.
+Good et al. (2003) conducted a study to identify effective methods, which would assist females, minority, and low-income adolescents to overcome stereotype threat in a standardized testing environment.
 Stereotype threat is the confirmation of negative factors due to an individual’s racial, ethnic, gender, or cultural identity.
 Two factors that contribute to stereotype threat in a testing environment are the scrutiny involved in being evaluated and the racial or gender mix within the testing environment.
 An example of the effect of stereotype threat is demonstrated in Aaronson’s earlier research.
 Black college students performed worse than their white peers on standardized tests when they were reminded, just prior to taking the test, of the importance of the exam and that their racial group tends to do poorly on exams.
 In a control group where their race was not emphasized, black students performed similarly to their white peers.

-The study conducted by Good et al. created four groups of seventh-grade students in a school that was primarily low socioeconomic backgrounds and 80% were Black or Hispanic.
+The 2003 study conducted by Good et al. created four groups of seventh-grade students in a school that was primarily low socioeconomic backgrounds and 80% were Black or Hispanic.
 All four groups attended sessions focused on manipulating their implicit theory beliefs around intelligence.
 The incremental condition group received intervention messages highlighting that intelligence is not limited, but rather expandable and could increase with challenging mental work.
 The attribution condition group was taught that all students have a tendency to experience difficulty when transitioning to a new school, but through effort and focus they become successful.
 Students in the third group were taught a combination of these two messages.
 The final group was taught the dangers of drug use.
 The effects of the interventions were measured through analysis of standardized math and reading assessments at the end of the school year.